 Other factors in a combat situation can add more stress to an already stressful situation.
 This may contribute to PTSD and other mental health problems.
-These factors include what you do in the war, the politics around the war, where it's fought, and the type of enemy you face.
+These factors include what you do in the war, the politics around the war, where the war is fought, and the type of enemy you face.

 Another cause of PTSD in the military can be military sexual trauma (MST).
 This is any sexual harassment or sexual assault that occurs while you are in the military.
 MST can happen to both men and women and can occur during peacetime, training, or war.

-Even though military sexual trauma is far more common in women Veterans, over half of all Veterans with military sexual trauma are men.
-This is because there are many more male Veterans than there are females.
+There are many more male Veterans than there are female Veterans.
+So, even though military sexual trauma is more common in women Veterans, over half of all Veterans with military sexual trauma are men.